Deploy Secure Mesh Site v2 in GCP (ClickOps)

 Configuration Overview

-To create a Secure Mesh Site, here are the high-level steps:
+To create a Secure Mesh Site with GCP, here are the high-level steps:

 - Node management: Create the VM instances for the CE Site nodes.

-- Interface management: Add additional interfaces on the nodes, if necessary.
+- Network interface management: Add additional interfaces on the nodes, if necessary.

 Procedure

 In this guide, the procedure demonstrates the steps to deploy a single-node secure mesh site with dual interfaces.
-However, this guide will also explain the necessary deviations from this specific model where necessary, making it flexible to adjust to different node and interface requirements.
+However, this guide also explains the necessary deviations from this specific model where necessary, making it flexible to adjust to different node and interface requirements.

 Create Site Object